Community Service/ Humanities Events

 Due Dates

-Typically, Proof of Attendance forms are due one week before the end of the quarter (to give your teacher time to grade).
-Your teacher will give you an exact date towards the end of each quarter.
+Typically, Proof of Attendance forms are due one week before the end of the quarter.
+Your teacher will give you an exact date as the end of each quarter approaches.
 Your teacher will also work with you to create a schedule of presentations.

 Summer Events